raven-house/aztec-nextjs-starter/README.md

 # Notes

-What is Nargo ?
+What is Nargo?
-dependency management, package management tool
+Dependency management, package management tool for Noir contracts.